 Course Course Description Credit Hrs.
 Contact Hrs.
-LIS 5980 SEMINAR IN RESEARCH (3) Guidance in researching and writing thesis and special reports related to librarianship.
+Guidance in researching and writing thesis related to library and information science.
+This is a variable credit course that may be repeated until research is accepted by the department.
 Hours arranged.
-Prerequisites: LIS 5090 3 3 LIS 5990 MSLS CAPSTONE (1) Provides opportunities for students to reflect on, and "show case" their portfolio, the outcome of the knowledge, skills, professional values and dispositions learned during their MSLS program.
+Prerequisite(s): LIS 5090 or consent of department.
+LIS 5990 MSLS CAPSTONE (1) Provides opportunities for students to reflect on, and "show case" their portfolio, the outcome of the knowledge, skills, professional values and dispositions learned during their MSLS program.
 Students use this opportunity to demonstrate mastery of all MSLS Program Objectives and Learning Outcomes.
-Prerequisites: Consent of department.
-1 1
+1 1 Prerequisites: Consent of department.